-It doesn’t matter if you see the role of a pastor as being a shepherd, teacher/preacher or CEO of the church.
-Regardless of your view of the role of a pastor, God’s word tells us they must give “an account.”
+God’s word tells us that pastors must give “an account” for the work they do as pastors and that the burden they carry is a heavy one.
 Hebrews 13:17: “Obey your leaders and submit to their authority.
 They keep watch over you as men who must give an account.
 Obey them so that their work will be a joy, not a burden, for that would be of no advantage to you.”
 The office of a pastor is a great responsibility

 We all need people we can lean on, trust and call on during the challenges of life.
 Who does a pastor or their spouse turn to when they need a safe place to process life’s difficulties?
 It can be complicated and difficult for them to turn to people in their own church, or even in the local community.

 Pastors need a safe place.

 In order to finish well, pastors and their families need a place that will be non-judgmental, and a place that will provide outside encouragement, counsel, and accountability.
 This will enable them to live and serve out of spiritual, emotional, and relational health and well-being.